-- to enable the students make a study of the changing concepts of teacher education during various periods of education development in the country. - to create in students awareness of various problems of teacher education to acquaint the students with the teacher education programme at all levels. - to develop of problems in teacher education among the students. - to develop necessary skills for planning and organization of functions for effective school management. - to provide the students some practical experience with a view to make them aware of some of the essential technical knowledge of their job.
+- To enable the students make a study of the changing concepts of teacher education during various periods of education development in the country. - To create in students awareness of various problems of teacher education to acquaint the students with the teacher education programme at all levels. - To develop necessary skills for planning and organization of functions for effective school management. - To provide the students some practical experience with a view to make them aware of some of the essential technical knowledge of their job.

-Unit - I: Teacher and Education in the emerging society.
+Unit-I: Teacher and Education in the Emerging Society

-The teacher in accident India and in the emerging Indian society.
+The teacher in ancient India and in the emerging Indian society.
 The characteristics and demands of teaching profession, qualities of good teacher, teachers as professional ethics, problems in teacher education suggestions to remedy the problems.

-Unit - II : Training Institution
+Unit-II: Training Institution

-Various levels of training - Preprimary - Primary, Secondary and Higher Secondary training, Technical teacher's training special teacher training - such as physical education, music, art, the teaching physically challenged training institution , such as National Institute of Education, (NIE), Institute of Advanced Study in Education (IASE), Department, Ideal physical facilities for good teacher training institute and college of education.
+Various levels of training - Preprimary - Primary, Secondary and Higher Secondary training, Technical teacher's training special teacher training - such as physical education, music, art, the teaching physically challenged training institution, such as National Institute of Education, (NIE), Institute of Advanced Study in Education (IASE), Department, Ideal physical facilities for good teacher training institute and college of education.

-Unit - III: Teacher and Technology
+Unit-III: Teacher and Technology

-Educational Technology in formal - non-formal - unformal education - Distance Education and open learning system - emerging trends in educational technology - radio - tele conferencing - CCTV - CAI - Internet - Online Education - INSAT - Problems of new Technologies - Uses of Educational Technology in Education.
+Educational Technology in formal - non - formal - unformal education - Distance Education and open learning system - emerging trends in educational technology - radio - tele conferencing - CCTV - CAI - Internet - Online Education - INSAT - Problems of new Technologies - Uses of Educational Technology in Education.

-Unit - IV: Research in Teacher Education:
+Unit-IV: Research in Teacher Education